NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 Weapon: Sword, Bow, Wand
 ************************

-Grants a flat 15 attack bonus to the pertinent style (melee, range, mage) per item level
+Grants a flat 15  plus 15 attack bonus per item level to the associated style (melee, range, mage)

 Requires a pertinent skill level greater than or equal to the item level to equip

 Tool: Rod, Gloves, Pickaxe, Chisel, Arcane Focus
 ************************************************

-Grants a flat 15 defense per item level
+Grants a flat 30 defense regardless of item level

 Requires a pertinent skill level (fishing, herbalism, prospecting, carving, alchemy) greater than or equal to the item level to equip